akarounis/IP-API/README.md

 # IP-API
-A simple API created using ASP.NET that exposes  an endpoint which will return the details of an IP (CountryName, TwoLetterCode, ThreeLetterCode) for a specific IP given by the caller.
+A simple API created using ASP.NET that exposes an endpoint to retrieve IP details (CountryName, TwoLetterCode, ThreeLetterCode) for a specific IP.
+The API utilizes the following NuGet packages:

+Microsoft.EntityFrameworkCore
+Microsoft.EntityFrameworkCore.SqlServer
+Microsoft.EntityFrameworkCore.Tools
+Newtonsoft.Json

+## Installation and Setup
+1. Clone this repository.
+2. Install the required dependencies using Package Manager Console with the following command:
+  Install-Package Microsoft.EntityFrameworkCore, Microsoft.EntityFrameworkCore.SqlServer, Microsoft.EntityFrameworkCore.Tools, Newtonsoft.Json
+3. Run the API locally by opening the solution in Visual Studio and pressing F5

+## Usage
+To get details for a specific IP, make a GET request to the following endpoint: {localhost:port}/api/ip/{ipAddress}